Skip to main content

 The pressure transducer will be accessible from the right side of the chiller.

-3) Unscrew the Pressure Transducer receptacle and clean the connector of any debris that may have accumulated.
+3) Unscrew the Process Pressure Transducer and clean the connector of any debris that may have accumulated.

-5) Reconnect the Pressure Transducer receptacle followed by the Pressure Transducer itself and confirm that the “Lo P1” error no longer occurs.
+5) Reconnect the Process Pressure Transducer followed by the cable and confirm that the “Lo P1” error no longer occurs.
 If the problem is not resolved, then replace the Pressure Transducer using this knowledge article as a guide to do so: Pressure Transducer Replacement.

 Water is NOT Flowing into the Reservoir